Culture and brand strategy

 They wanted to protect what was great about Air BP.
 So they were looking for a way of describing their culture and brand personality when they were at their best, and encouraging that behaviour.

-A new brand strategy
+A fresh brand strategy

 The heartbeat described what made Air BP stand out.
 What made them different from their competitors.
 And what would help them win and keep more business.